andresMen1274/Hybrid-Security-Platform/README.md

 For the Client net the rules go as follows: Set Action: Pass, Interface: Client, Protocol: Any, Source: Client net, and Destination: any.
 Set Action: Pass, Interface: Client, Protocol: Any, Source: Client net, and Destination: Server net.
 For the DMZ net the rules go as folows: Action: Block, Interface: DMZ, Protocol: IPv4, Source: DMZ net, and Destination: Client net.
 Action: Block, Interface: DMZ, Protocol: IPv4, Source: DMZ net, and Destination: Server net.
 Action: Pass, Interface: DMZ, Protocol: IPv4, Source: DMZ net, and Destination: Any.
 Finally, the Server rules go as follows: Action: Pass, Interface: Server, Protocol: IPv4, Source: Server net, and Destination: Any.

-Now I will add the Winodws 10 virtual machine and the Windows Active Directory Server.
+Now I will add the Windows 10 virtual machine and the Windows Active Directory Server.
 Create a new virtual machine with the Windows 10 iso image.
 I gave my machine 4096 MB and 1 CPU ad secleted skip unintended install.

 <img width="940" height="725" alt="image" src="https://github.com/user-attachments/assets/7138ce8e-26a2-476d-ad97-e912b06985a3" />